1948 United States presidential election in New York

 The 1948 United States presidential election in New York took place on November 2, 1948.
 All contemporary 48 states were part of the 1948 United States presidential election.
 Voters chose 47 electors to the Electoral College, which selected the president and vice president.

 New York was won by local Republican Governor Thomas E. Dewey, who was running against incumbent Democratic President Harry S. Truman.
 Dewey ran with California Governor Earl Warren for vice president, and Truman ran with Kentucky Senator Alben W. Barkley.
 Dewey took 45.99% of the vote to Truman's 45.01%, a margin of 0.98%.
-Progressive Party candidate Henry Wallace, a former Democratic Vice President who ran to the left of Truman and was nominated by the local American Labor Party, finished a strong third, with 8.25%.
+Progressive Party candidate Henry A. Wallace, a former Democratic Vice President who ran to the left of Truman and was nominated by the local American Labor Party, finished a strong third, with 8.25%.

 New York weighed in for this election as 1% more third-party than the national average, and less Democratic and Republican than the national average, despite New York being Governor Dewey's home state.
-The presidential election of 1948 was a very multi-partisan election for New York, with more than eight percent of the people who voted doing so for third parties.
+The presidential election of 1948 was a very multi-partisan election for New York, with more than nine percent of the people who voted doing so for third parties.
 In typical form for the time, the highly populated urban centers of New York City, Buffalo, and Albany, voted primarily Democratic, while most of the smaller counties in New York turned out for Dewey as the Republican candidate.

 Henry Wallace's relatively strong third party support as a Progressive candidate was concentrated in the New York City area; in the three Democratic boroughs of New York City (Manhattan, Brooklyn, and the Bronx), Wallace took percentages in the double digits.
 Wallace's vote splitting among left-leaning voters in New York City contributed to Dewey narrowly defeating Truman in the state, after New York had voted Democratic for Franklin D. Roosevelt—himself a former governor and favorite son—in the preceding four elections.
 Although Truman lost the state, he did pick up Oneida County, which Roosevelt had lost in all his four elections and which had last been won for the Democrats by Woodrow Wilson in the three-way 1912 election, and before that by Grover Cleveland in 1884.